Union City High School (New Jersey): History

 The merger of the two high schools into Union City High took place in July 2008, but due to a delay in the building process, for the subsequent school year classes remained at the predecessor school buildings, now Union City South (Emerson) and Union City North (Union Hill); students retained the same teachers at their respective campuses.
 The athletic teams however combined in 2008.
 The Union City High School building opened for students on September 3, 2009, marking the first high school built in Union City in 90 years.
 The school's inaugural principal was David Wilcomes.
 A ribbon-cutting ceremony was held on September 25, and attended by Union City Mayor Brian P. Stack, New Jersey Governor Jon Corzine and Senator Bob Menendez.
 A subsequent opening gala was held September 26, and featured appearances from celebrities such as Harry Carson of the New York Giants and actor and Union Hill High School graduate Bobby Cannavale, and a performance by musician Tito Puente Jr. A performance by Cuban singer Cucu Diamantes was cancelled by the city's Board of Education, causing controversy.
 The Board cancelled the performance in response to threats of protest by anti-Castro activists over Diamantes' performance in a concert in Havana, Cuba days earlier.

 The commencement ceremony for the school's first graduating class was held on June 23, 2010.
 Delivering the keynote speech to the 600-plus graduates was New Jersey State Associate Supreme Court Justice Roberto A. Rivera-Soto.
 Subsequent commencement keynotes have been delivered by Judge Esther Salas, and former New Jersey Governor Jim McGreevey.

 On October 28, 2011, the city broke ground on the school's $930,000, state-funded Student Sanctuary, a 16900 sqft, triangular landscaped pedestrian plaza in front of the school at the corner of Kennedy Boulevard at 24th Street.
 On December 18, 2012, the school's 50-year time capsule was filled with items representing the school and then buried on the Sanctuary grounds, with a scheduled opening in 2061.
 The Sanctuary, which was designed by Becica Associates L.L.C., Borst Landscape and Design, and Environmental Resolutions Inc., was opened with a ribbon-cutting ceremony on May 22, 2013, marking the completion of the school.
-It features a small amphitheater, a rain garden, a functioning waterfall, a fountain, decorative brick paved walkways, patios, and over 100 different species of all-season shrubs and grasses.
-The Sanctuary provides e a point of relaxation to students and residents, and has been referred to by students and the press alike as a "tranquil oasis stylishly [that] contrasts with the urban surrounding."
-In addition to its rural features, which provides research opportunities for the school's environmental sciences classes and its horticultural and environment clubs, the Sanctuary also features technological conveniences such as free Wi-Fi to enable students and staff to use their equipment outside, and in-ground speakers that allow the amphitheater to host performances and other events.
+It features a small amphitheater, a rain garden, a functioning waterfall, a fountain, brick-paved walkways, patios, and more than 100 different species of all-season shrubs and grasses, which provide research opportunities for the school's environmental sciences classes and its horticultural and environment clubs.
+The amphitheater is wired to host performances and other events.